tmr232/Cute/README.rst

 In a Project
 ~~~~~~~~~~~~

-The recommended way to use Cute is to copy it into your own project.
+There are two recommended ways to use Cute:

+#.
+Copy it into your own project.
+This way *does* create code duplication, but avoid dependencies.
+#.
+Install it as a package - `pip install idacute`.

 Licensing
 ---------